hepip/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall model architecture is based on NVIDIA's End to End Learning for Self-Driving Cars paper.
+The overall model architecture is based on [NVIDIA's End to End Learning for Self-Driving Cars paper](https://arxiv.org/pdf/1604.07316.pdf).

+![alt text][image1]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 To combat the overfitting, I ran the model for lower number of epochs.